 - Reduces burn-out, mental fatigue and cortisol levels associated with stress (Darbinyan et al., 2000; Olsson et al., 2009; Spasov et al., 2000);

-- Promotes cognition through neuroprotective, antioxidant, stimulatory yet emotionally calming effects, reduces forgetfulness, memory impairment, irritability, inability to concentrate, and cognitive deficits associated with Alzheimer’s (Qu et al., 2009; Walker & Robergs, 2006; Fintelmann & Gruenwald, 2007; Khanum, et al., 2005);
+- Promotes cognition through neuroprotective, antioxidant, stimulatory yet emotionally calming effects, reduces forgetfulness, memory impairment, irritability, inability to concentrate, and cognitive deficits associated with Alzheimer’s disease (Qu et al., 2009; Walker & Robergs, 2006; Fintelmann & Gruenwald, 2007; Khanum, et al., 2005);

 - Promotes a sense of general well-being and reduces depression (Brown et al., 2002; Panossian et al., 2010; Khanum et al., 2005);